Lost a Loved One in an Accident? You Need a New Orleans Wrongful Death Attorney

 These cases arise out of many types of incidents, from a fatal car accident to a construction accident to a severe dog bite to an aviation disaster.
 Wrongful death actions can only be brought by certain specific individuals with a close family relationship to the deceased.
 For example, a widow can file a wrongful death case, but a second cousin cannot.
 Since the individuals eligible to file a wrongful death lawsuit vary from state to state, it is important to contact an attorney in your state to determine whether you are eligible to bring a case.

-Types of Wrongful Death Claims Our New Orleans Personal Injury Law Firm Will Handle
+Types of Claims Our New Orleans Wrongful Death Will Handle

 Bloom Legal handles all types of wrongful death cases, including wrongful death claims resulting from: